CuyZ/NotiZ/Documentation/05-Event/Index.rst

 The extension comes with several events out of the box.
 They can be used right after installation.

-See chapter “:ref:`events-providedEvent`” for a full list of all provided events.
+See chapter “:ref:`events-providedEvent`” for a full list of provided events.

 Add custom event